pat-sta/SmartScoreboard/README.md

 # SmartScoreboard
-**Patrick Stach** | stach2@illinois.edu
+**Patrick Stach** | Electrical Engineering | stach2@illinois.edu
-Circuit design and wiring, programming scoreboard
+Circuit design and wiring, programming scoreboard.

-**Thomas Schneider** | thomass8@illinois.edu
+**Thomas Schneider** | Mechanical Engineering | thomass8@illinois.edu
-Scoreboard enclosure design and build, CAD design of modular housings/ enclosures
+Scoreboard enclosure design and build, CAD design of modular housings/ enclosures.

 ## Portfolio
 See the scoreboard in action and learn about specific parts of the build through video and pictures.